fdschmidt93/trident/docs/source/readme.rst

 Using |project|
 ****************************

-|project| is generic framework to train and evaluate models and represents a thin layer of convenience on top of
+|project| is generic framework to train and evaluate (deep learning) models and represents a thin layer of convenience on top of

 * `Pytorch <https://https://pytorch.org/>`_
 * `Pytorch-Lightning <https://pytorch-lightning.readthedocs.io/>`_